Assistant Professor · Civil & Environmental Engineering

 Graduate Research Assistant

-University of Oklahoma, School of Civil Engineering & Environmental Science, Norman, OK, USA
+TRICS Lab, School of Civil Engineering & Environmental Science, University of Oklahoma, Norman, OK, USA

 Graduate Teaching Assistant